“Baby new season Jersey Royals, served warm and buttered are exquisite draped in crème fraîche and dolloped with caviar.”

 “patiently removing the skin from a plateful of cooked new potatoes with my table knife”

 I’m afraid I think this was really an awful waste of his time.
 Jersey Royals, as I mention above, have a very thin, flaky skin.
 In the process of washing off the soil some of the scabbier bits of skin will come off, but in my view that is all you need to do.
-Simon Hopkinson continues:
+Simon Hopkinson continues his unnecessary torture:

 “there truly is nothing worse than a new potato cooked with its skin intact.
 Just go away all of you who say ‘but all the goodness and vitamins of a potato lie just beneath its skin!’
 This does not mean you have to leave it there to get to it”

-Well, because the skin is so fragile, by the time you have washed the earth off, it will not be ‘intact’, but any tissue-paper thin strips of skin remaining will, in my view, only serve to add interest in terms of texture and flavour.
+But, because the skin is so fragile, by the time you have washed the earth off, it will not be ‘intact’.
+And, in any case, any tissue-paper thin strips of skin remaining will, in my view, only serve to add interest in terms of texture and flavour.

 2. put Jersey royals in COLD water and bring to the boil, NOT the other way around